 Is there a fast track to publishing?

 I believe there are no shortcuts to publishing, but there is a faster way to get there.
-You have to work with someone who is directly connected, directly communicating with agents and publishers to get on this fast lane.
+You have to work with someone who is directly connected and communicating with agents and publishers to get on this fast lane.

-I was having lunch with agents in New York and we talked about the frustrating things that writers do and writers experience.
-Many writers have the potential to be successful.
-The only mistake is not getting the right people to edit their work.
+Recently, I was having lunch with agents in New York, and we talked about the frustrating things that writers do and experience.
+Many writers have the potential to be successful, but their mistake is not getting the right people to edit their work.

-If you are a writer hoping to traditionally publish and would like to get on the fast-er lane to publishing, to get an inside look of the industry, and to know more about what editors and publishers are looking for let’s talk.
+If you are a writer hoping to traditionally publish, and would like to get on the fast-er lane to publishing, get an inside look of the industry, and to know more about what editors and publishers are looking for, let’s talk.
 I would love to chat with you about where you are, where you’d like to go, and how you can get there.